kendalled/gear-law/content/attorneys/anna-rovetto.md

 ---
 title: Anna Rovetto, Office Manager
 pos: Esq.
 description: Anna Rovetto is a jack-of-all-trades.
-She has worked as a Realtor, Case Manager, Paralegal, and Lawyer for over 20 years.
+She has worked as a Realtor, Case Manager, Paralegal, and Office Manager for over 20 years.
 She has worked in family law, criminal law, and business law.
 img: anna01.jpg
 ---
 ### Introduction ###